wazo-platform/wazo-doc/source/developers/cti_server/cti_protocol.rst

 * at least two kinds of objects are not "predefined" (as are the phones or the queues, for instance)

   * the channels (in the asterisk SIP/345-0x12345678 meaning)
-  * the group and queue members and shall be handled in a special way each
+  * the group and queue members shall be handled in a special way each
   * most statuses of the calls should be set inside the channel structure

-The purpose of the 'relations' field, in the various structures, is to keep track of relations and cross-relations between different objects (a phone logged in as an agent, itself in a queue, itself called by some channels belonging to phones ...).
+The purpose of the 'relations' field, in the various structures is to keep track of relations and cross-relations between different objects (a phone logged in as an agent, itself in a queue, itself called by some channels belonging to phones ...).

 CTI server Message flow
 =======================

-Received messages from the CTI clients to the server are received by the CTIServer class.
+Messages sent from the CTI clients to the server are received by the CTIServer class.
 The CTIServer then calls ``interface_cti.CTI`` class ``manage_connection`` method.
 The ``interface_cti`` uses his ``_cti_command_handler`` member to parse and run the command.
 The ``CTICommandHandler`` get a list of classes that handle this message from the ``CTICommandFactory``.